vizorvr/patches/README.md

 # A note on plugins

-Vizor features hundreds of plugins, including ways to obtain or create data:
+Patches features hundreds of plugins, including ways to obtain or create data:

 * Cameras: Perspective, orthographic and screen space.
 Obtain aspect radio and viewport size.
 * Input: Gamepad, VR headset, keyboard, mouse position, button state and scroll wheel.